bozeklab/histo-miner/README.md

 git clone --recurse-submodules git@github.com:bozeklab/histo-miner.git
 ```

 To use histo-miner you need hardware with CUDA-enable GPUs (NVIDIA GPUs).
-CPU-only compatible env are not supported yet.
+CPU-only compatible environment are not supported yet.

 ```bash